SRombauts/SQLiteCpp/README.md

 - to use API names sticking with those of the SQLite library
 - to be well maintained

-It is designed with the Resource Acquisition Is Initialization (RAII) idom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throw exceptions in case of SQLite errors.
+It is designed using the Resource Acquisition Is Initialization (RAII) idom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throwing exceptions in case of SQLite errors (exept in destructors, where assert() are used instead).
 Each SQLiteC++ object must be constructed with a valid SQLite database connection, and then is always valid until destroyed.